-Our base: Physiological and Safety needs
+Our Base: Physiological and Safety Needs

-The DSGa team first fulfilled physiological and safety needs by finding a stable, secure home for our websites with Drupal, one of the leading open-source, accessibility compliant content management systems (CMSs), with a growing footprint across the web.
+The DSGa team first fulfilled physiological and safety needs by finding a stable, secure home for our websites with Drupal, one of the leading open source, accessibility compliant content management systems (CMSs), with a growing footprint across the web.
 It also has a wonderful community innovating, nourishing, and supporting the product.
 Cloud hosting with Acquia gave our websites the freedom to scale, and Acquia’s security practices are second to none.

 Transitioning from the “web pages” paradigm to a holistic design system that uses content types and relational data was a mind shift for our content managers in the early days.
-We were happy that most state agencies agreed to use a common platform for content management, but that didn’t prevent them from bringing a lot of stale content along with them.
+We were happy that most state agencies agreed to use a common system for content management, but that didn’t prevent them from bringing a lot of stale content along with them.

 Thousands of legacy content items and files hadn’t seen daylight for ages and were unlikely to see it in the new system.
 The old sites evolved according to how their most recent content manager thought to do it.
 Like most government organizations, very few Georgia agencies employ trained content managers.